fbpx

 • Assumes a basic level of knowledge of ECG interpretation

-• No specific learning structure on entry, ad hoc syllabus suited to more advanced learners
+• No specific learning structure on entry, ad hoc syllabus is best suited for more advanced learners

 Pricing